mzarabi/LibrarySystem/README.md

 # LibrarySystem

-LibrarySystem is a system for handling a library filled with books and movies.
+LibrarySystem is a system for handling a simple library database filled with books and movies.

 ## Installation

+To download and use this software, simply download the repository as a zip file, unpack it on your local machine and import the folder to your IDE.
+Under the src folder, simply run the main.java file to run the software.

+Running the software straight from the CMD is also possible.

 ## Usage

-The program works so that the console asks for a command that the user enters to use and do various things, such as registering or lending a product.
+The way the program works is that the console will let you enter different commands to add, remove and check different items in your library database.
+Such parameters as Title names, value of the product, author etc are added to each product.
+The software also allows you to lend an item to a customer and registers the name and number of that customer to make sure you can keep track of who is currently lending what item.

 Available commands: